MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-local-site-list.md

 description: "Learn how to enable local site lists and easy access to IE mode"
 ---

-# Local site list for IE mode
+# Local site list for Internet Explorer (IE) mode

 >[!Note]
 > The Internet Explorer 11 desktop application will be retired and go out of support on June 15, 2022 (for a list of what’s in scope, see the [Internet Explorer 11 desktop app retirement FAQ](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549)).
 The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
 To learn more, see [The future of Internet Explorer on Windows 10 is in Microsoft Edge](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).

-This article explains how to configure easy access to Internet Explorer mode (IE mode) and to allow the use of local site lists in your organization.
+This article explains how to configure easy access to Internet Explorer mode (IE mode) and allow the use of local site lists in your organization.

 > [!NOTE]
 > This article applies to Microsoft Edge version 92 or later.